 Simplified DoC

 The wording of the simplified DoC can be found in Annex VII of the Directive.
-Some deviation of the wording may be accepted as long as meaning does not change, as the type designation would be indicated at the top of the page where the simplified DoC text is printed and that the text would refer to it.
+Some deviation of the wording may be accepted as long as the meaning does not change, as the type designation would be indicated at the top of the page where the simplified DoC text is printed and that the text would refer to it.

 The simplified DoC shall indicate the web-address where the complete DoC can be found.
 This web-address does not necessarily need to directly refer to the document but can lead to a specific Internet address (URL) where the DoC’s are maintained by the manufacturer enabling a simple identification or search for the relevant DoC.
 Even if the simplified DoC refers only to RED, the complete DoC located on Internet has to refer to all applicable legislation to the radio equipment.